 - Professional engineers with an applied background (e.g. mechanical, aerospace, electric, applied physics, mathematics).

-Whether working in the aerospace/aerodynamic/wind energy industry and/or on a specific mechanical system for aerodynamic and aeroacoustic design, this course will be beneficial due to its focus on multi-disciplinary design, which accounts for performance, comfort and low noise footprint.
+Whether working in the aerospace/aerodynamic/wind energy industry or on the aerodynamic and aeroacoustic design of a specific mechanical system, this course will be beneficial due to its focus on multi‑disciplinary design, which accounts for performance, comfort and low noise footprint.
 You will benefit from an improved capacity to develop optimal system designs and thus ultimately become more effective in decision‑making within multi‑disciplinary projects.

 - Students at the MSc/BSc level aiming to enter the world of experimental or numerical aerodynamics/aeroacoustics.